Haudenosaunee passport

-The Haudenosaunee passport, also known as the Iroquois passport, is a passport issued by the Haudenosaunee Confederacy (also known as Iroquois).
+The Haudenosaunee passport, also known as the Iroquois passport, is a passport issued by the Haudenosaunee Confederacy.

 History

 The Haudenosaunee government has issued passports since at least 1923, when Haudenosaunee authorities issued a passport to Cayuga statesman Deskaheh to travel to the League of Nations headquarters in Geneva.
 The Haudenosaunee passport evolved from negotiations with the U.S. State Department, Canada, Britain and other countries and has been used since 1977.

 In 2005 Japan allowed a delegation travelling on the Haudenosaunee passport to visit that country for the World Congress of the International Association for the History of Religions.